LiveAsynchronousVisualizedArchitecture/simdb/README.md

 # simdb
-A high performance, shared memory, lock free, cross platform, single file, no dependencies, C++11 key-value store
+A high performance, shared memory, lock free, cross platform, single file, no dependencies, C++11 key-value store.

 simdb is part of LAVA (Live Asynchronous Visualized Architecture) which is a series of single file, minimal dependency, C++11 files to create highly concurrent software while the program being written runs live with internal data visualized.